abinit/abinit/tests/README.md

 Use existing tests for the same executable as examples because executables may require additional fields.
 Parallel tests can define processor-specific sections such as `[NCPU_4]` and declare suitable values for `nprocs_to_test` and `max_nprocs`.
-Chained tests must declare the same ordered `test_chain` in every member of the chain and usually use `pre_commands` or `post_commands` to transfer files between steps.
+Chained tests declare the ordered `test_chain` in the first input of the chain (the head) and usually use `pre_commands` or `post_commands` to transfer files between steps.
+The other members of the chain do not need to repeat `test_chain`; if they do, the list must be identical to the one given in the head.

 The complete automatically generated list of supported `TEST_INFO` sections and options is available with: